Compare Orders Guide

 The table shows:

-• Rows: Each row represents a year-county combination
+• Rows: Each row represents a year-county combination from your selected orders

 • Columns: Each column represents a metric (Emissions, VMT, Vehicles)